starkbank/ecdsa-ruby/README.md

 This is a Ruby fork of [ecdsa-python].

 It is compatible with OpenSSL.
-It preserves the [ecdsa-python] interface and wraps the builtin openSSl Ruby module.
+It preserves the [ecdsa-python] interface and wraps the built-in openSSl Ruby module.

 ### Speed